 Positano is a pearl of a town, and a perfect, oh-so-glamorous base for exploring Italy’s Amalfi Coast.
 You’ve probably already seen photos of the town, even if you didn’t realize it, and mentally added it to your travel bucket list.
-After all, with picture-perfect views of houses in pastel hues tumbling down a mountainside to meet a sparkling blue sea, what ‘s not to love?
+After all, with picture-perfect views of houses in pastel hues tumbling down a mountainside to meet a sparkling blue sea, reminiscent of Cinque Terre, what ‘s not to love?
 But if you’re thinking of basing yourself here, there’s probably a question on your mind: are there things to do in Positano?

 Sometimes, you can visit a place that’s heartrendingly beautiful, and be disappointed when you realize that the only activity on offer is sitting on your hotel balcony whilst staring a crab scuttling across some sand.
 It’s all very relaxing, and it’s great for all you crab enthusiasts out there, but it’s good when you can get off the balcony and explore a little.
 Soak in some local life.
 See some awesome views.
 Eat all the local dishes (spoiler: you will definitely want to do this in Italy).

 Rest assured: there are plenty of things to do in Positano which will tick all those boxes, and more!